Oxbow Lakes

-"Oxbow Lakes" is a single by ambient house artists The Orb.
+"Oxbow Lakes" is a single by the English electronic music group the Orb.
 It featured remixes from artists such as Carl Craig, Sabres of Paradise and A Guy Called Gerald.
 It also includes an acoustic version performed by the string sextet Instrumental which was produced and mixed by Darren Allison.
 It reached number thirty-eight on the UK Singles Chart.